Huckdirks/Wikipedia-Links-Graph/docs/CONTRIBUTING.md

 # Contributing
 Contributions are always welcomed.
-Open a pull request or an issue anytime!
+Open a pull request, issue, or discussion anytime!

 ## Code of conduct
 This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.